sambuddhac/MacroEnergy.jl/docs/src/Guides/Modeler Guide/modeler_introduction.md

 - [Suggested Development Workflow](@ref): A recommended workflow for developing new sectors and assets.

-- [Debugging and Testing](@ref): Guidance on how to debug and test new sectors and assets.
+- [Debugging and Testing a Macro Model](@ref): Guidance on how to debug and test new sectors and assets.